Automated Market Makers for Cross-chain DeFi and Sharded Blockchains: Introduction

 \section{Introduction}

 Automated Market Makers (AMMs) are an important part of DeFi and a major driver of the Web $3.0$ adoption across different blockchain platforms.
-The initial motivation of AMM was the opportunity to exchange crypto assets without direct interaction and matching of buyers or sellers of crypto assets.
-This significantly reduces the complexity of the solution while at the same time, improving the security of the AMM as a truly decentralized application.
-Note that an AMM solution is essentially one of more smart contracts safeguarded by the underlying blockchain platform.
-Ethereum has been the most used blockchain platform for AMM solutions, and token bridges as well as second layer blockchains have broadened the uptake.
-Recent developments take this development one step further and run AMMs across independent blockchain platforms i.e., cross-chain DeFi.
-This opens up a set of new challenges, such as the challenge of representing states and, hence data and tokens across independent blockchain platforms.
-Another challenge is to mimic the economic incentives cooked into the Ethereum version of AMMs.
-This is primarily the arbitrage opportunity that comes from the ``all or nothing'' execution i.e. atomic execution of the entire AMM solution ``one user at a time´´.
-As an example, with Uniswap a user can swap asset $A$ to asset $B$ and then swap asset $B$ to asset $C$ and then potentially swap asset $C$ back to asset $A$ without other users interfering.
-Sometimes this ``multi-swap´´ returns profit to the user and since the public ledger allows anyone to constantly monitoring the AMM solution, this type of arbitrage essentially for free.
-This is, however, only feasible because of the atomic execution and sequential use of the AMM solution and cannot be transferred to a cross-chain AMM solution without additional built-in incentives.
+The initial motivation of AMM was the opportunity to exchange crypto assets without direct interaction and matching of buyers or sellers.
+An AMM solution is essentially one or more smart contracts safeguarded by the underlying blockchain platform.
+Ethereum has been the most used blockchain platform for AMM solutions, a pioneer being Uniswap \cite{adamsuniswapv1, adamsuniswapv2, formal}, who introdued the now ubiquitous {\em constant product liquidity pool}.
+Recent developments take this one step further and run AMMs across independent blockchain platforms, i.e., cross-chain DeFi.